• Home

 5. Rates of Interest and other subsidies offered to businesses and farmers.

-So-called Purchase power parity, arrived at by comparing the prices of street food in either country, is comparing apples to bananas.
-The price of a Hamburger and Coke in the USA should be compared to not the same, but equivalent street food in India, say a plate of Samosas or Idlis, or Vadapau, along with a glass of Tea or of Nimbu pani or Lassi.
-This will show a price parity of about only 1 to 7 and not 1 to 85 now claimed.
+So-called Purchase Power Parity, arrived at by comparing the prices of street food in either country, is comparing apples to bananas.
+The price of a Hamburger and Coke in the USA should be compared to not the same, but equivalent street food in India, say a plate of Samosas or ldlis, or Vadapau, along with a glass of Tea or Nimbu-pani or Lassi.
+This will show a price parity of about one to five only and not the one to 88 now claimed.
 In fact, the real value could be even more in favour of the Rupee.
+It may be noted that in 1911, one Rupee was equal to eleven US $.

 If our currency is backed up with tangible and monetizable assets and the cost of any of our produce or products are arrived at in a measurable manner, the value of our currency will be well appreciated by our trading partners.